TPP-UAT/UAT-IA/README.md

 If the articles are inside subfolders, you need to run the file `move_files.py`.
 That script removes all the files from subfolders and leaves them in the `PDFs` folder.

 Also, the file `UAT-filtered.json` must be inside the `data` folder.

+## Predict option

+For using this option, you need another environment variable called `FILE_TO_PREDICT` and the value is the file name from the article you want to predict the keywords.
+This article must be placed inside `data/prediction_files`.